Dynamic Maintenance of Kernel Density Estimation Data Structure: From Practice to Theory: Adversary

 So far, the success probability of our algorithm is still for a fix point.
 We will introduce $\epsilon$-net on a unit ball and show the high success probability for all the net points.

 \begin{fact} Let $N$ denote the $\epsilon_0$-net of $\{ x \in \R^d ~|~ \| x \|_2 \leq 1 \}$.
 We use $|N|$ to denote the number of points in $N$.
 Then $|N|\leq (10/\epsilon_0)^d$. \end{fact}

-This fact shows that we can bound the size of an $\epsilon$-net with inverse of $\epsilon$.
-We use this fact to conclude the number of repeatitions we need to obtain the correctness of \textsc{Query} on all net points.
+This fact shows that we can bound the size of an $\epsilon$-net with an inverse of $\epsilon$.
+We use this fact to conclude the number of repetitions we need to obtain the correctness of \textsc{Query} on all net points.

 \begin{lemma}[From each fixed points to all the net points, restatement of Lemma~\ref{lem:net_points}] Let $N$ denote the $\epsilon_0$-net of $\{ x \in \R^d ~|~ \| x \|_2 \leq 1 \}$.
 We use $|N|$ to denote the number of points in $N$.
 Given $L = \log(|N|/\delta)$ estimators $\{\mathcal{D}_j\}_{j=1}^{L}$.